raspberrypi/documentation/linux/kernel/building.md

 with `sdb6` being the FAT (boot) partition, and `sdb7` being the ext4 filesystem (root) partition.

-Mount these first, adjusting the partition numbers for NOOBS cards:
+Mount these first, adjusting the partition numbers for NOOBS cards (as necessary):

 ```bash
 mkdir mnt